-So if you’re trying to figure out exactly where to save your money, I would definitely recommend that you checkout online savings accounts, that will give you a higher annual percent yield, meaning that you will earn more interest on your money that is sitting in the account.
+So if you’re trying to figure out exactly where to save your money, I would definitely recommend that you check out online savings accounts, which will give you a higher annual percentage yield, meaning that you will earn more interest on your money that is sitting in the account.

 3. Money Market Accounts

 Money market accounts or MMAs are very similar to high yield savings accounts.
 However, they tend to earn more interest and have some features of a traditional checking account– such as checks and an ATM card.
 This makes funds more readily available, although you may incur some transaction limits.

 Contrary to savings accounts, an MMA may require a higher minimum balance.

 Certificate of Deposit (CD) is an investment product offered through banks and credit unions.
 Essentially, you agree to deposit X amount of dollars into an account and not touch it for an extended period of time.
 In return, they’ll pay you interest for the money at a rate higher than a savings account or MMA.